Breaking ground on the Klinglesmith Children's Observatory.

 We build plastic models and rockets at the Kids' Science Cafe'.
 Our rockets even fly.
 As we learn how, we get to use motors that make our rockets go faster.
 Mr. Sauer says we can learn how to fly remote control airplanes if we want to learn.

 Ms Brunson used to teach at Magdalena School.
 Now she teaches us chemistry at the cafe'.
-So far, we have made chemicals that keep mosquitoes from biting, anti-itch balm, perfume, and now hand sanitizer to fight CoVid.
+So far, we have made chemicals that keep mosquitoes from biting, anti-itch balm, perfume, and hand sanitizer to fight CoVid.
 Soon, we will learn how to make a spray that kills bacteria and virus.

 The Kids' Science Cafe' was recommended by staff from the USAF Research Laboratory STEM Outreach Directorate to work with NASA on a student driven sensor research program.